newbould5/media-menu/README.md

 # media-menu
-Mac menu bar application showing current spotify track.
+Mac menu bar application showing current spotify/sonos track.

 ## What does it do
 This app lives in the menu bar of your mac.
-There are two 'modes', basic and advanced.
+It will show you which song is currently playing on spotify or your sonos speaker.
+A popup player for playback control can be used by clicking on the icon.

-### Advanced
+### Spotify
-With the advanced mode you will be able to control spotify playback right from the menu bar.
-When you click on the media-menu icon a pop-up will show with all the controls.
-Advanced mode will now automatically show the current track in the menu bar if a song is playing and show the icon when pauzed or spotify is not running.
+Spotify works out of the box.
+The only requirement is that the application is running.

-### Basic
+### Sonos
-The basic mode will show you the current track right in your menu bar.
-Just click the icon and it will be displayed.
+To enable sonos you first need to install [SoCo-cli](https://github.com/avantrec/soco-cli).
+After that go to preferences and type the name of your speaker.
+If you installed Soco-cli somewhere else you can also change the path to the binary.
+Once the setup is completed you can enable the sonos integration.